NLnetLabs/routinator/doc/manual/source/dump.rst

     repository similarly structured to the :file:`rrdp` directory and one additional directory :file:`rsync` that contains files collected via rsync.

+ta
+    This directory contains the trust anchor certificates.
+Files are stored in a directory structure two levels deep.
+The first level is the schema portion of the certificate’s URI, i.e., ``https`` or ``rsync``, and the second level is the authority portion of the URI, e.g., ``tal.apnic.net``.
+    Within this second level, the certificate is stored in a file that has the hexadecimal encoding of the SHA-256 hash of the certificate’s URI as the file name with the extension ``.cer`` appended.

 .. versionadded:: 0.9.0